 How Long Does Ecstasy Stay in Blood?

 Blood tests are another common drug test used to analyze drug usage.
-On average, ecstasy can be detected in the blood up to 24 hours after the drug was used.
+On average, it can be detected in the blood up to 24 hours after the drug was used.
 Urine testing is able to detect ecstasy usage more effectively than a blood test beyond 24 hours.
-If you suspect someone is abusing ecstasy it may be best to use an alternative drug testing method, such as urine testing or hair follicle testing.
+If you suspect someone is abusing the drug it may be best to use an alternative drug testing method, such as urine testing or hair follicle testing.

 How Long Does Ecstasy Stay in Hair?